StphnWright/ENGI-E1006-INDIV-P2/README.md

 Here is an example Dialog:

-	Python prints: "Hello, would you like pizza or salad?"
+	Python: "Hello, would you like pizza or salad?"
+	User: "pizza"
-	User types: "pizza" Python: "Small, medium, or large?"
+	Python: "Small, medium, or large?"
 	User: "large"
 	Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
+	User: "mushrooms"
-	User: "mushrooms" Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
+	Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
+	User: "spinach"
-	User: "spinach" Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
+	Python: "Add a topping: pepperoni, mushrooms, spinach, or say 'done'"
 	User: "done"
 	Python: "You ordered a large pizza with mushrooms and spinach.
 Place another order or say 'done'.
-     	Hello, would you like pizza or salad?"
+	Python: Hello, would you like pizza or salad?"
 	User: "salad"
 	Python: "Would you like a garden salad or greek salad"
 	User: "greek"